Robinpig/Note/docs/CS/Java/Dubbo/Start.md

 destroy registries and protocols(servers then clients), wait for pending tasks completed.

-### ShutdownHook
+### Shutdown Hooks
-The shutdown hook thread to do the clean up stuff.
+The [shutdown hook](/docs/CS/Java/JDK/JVM/destroy.md?id=shutdown-hooks) thread to do the clean up stuff.
 This is a **singleton** in order to ensure there is only one shutdown hook registered.

 Because ApplicationShutdownHooks use `java.util.IdentityHashMap` to store the shutdown hooks.